 Management is required to address the initial recognition, measurement and subsequent accounting for assets and liabilities arising from contingencies in a business combination, and requires that such assets acquired or liabilities assumed be initially recognized at fair value at the acquisition date if fair value can be determined during the measurement period.
-If the acquisition date fair value cannot be determined, the asset acquired or liabilities is required or liabilities is required or liabilities are met.
+If the acquisition date fair value cannot be determined, the asset acquired or liability assumed arising from a contingency is recognized only if certain criteria are met.
 A systematic and rational basis for subsequently measuring and accounting for the assets or liabilities is required to be developed depending on their nature.